Blog

 Categories:

 My understanding of Swift concurrency is modest.
-If you want deeper coverage, I recommend exploring articles from authors who specialize in the topic.
+If you want deeper coverage, I recommend exploring articles from authors who specialize in this topic.
 RsyncUI is a GUI app; most work happens on the main thread.
 Heavier tasks run on threads from the …